wzaielamri/PauLie/docs/source/average_otoc.rst

     Do XYZ and YZZ initially commute?
 True
     Average OTOC of {v} and {w} under matchgate dynamics: -0.333

-As we can see, after Heisenberg-evolution, two initially commuting operators may fail to commute after Heisenberg-evolution under some dynamics.
+As we can see, two initially commuting operators may fail to commute after Heisenberg-evolution under some dynamics.